 \section{Abstract}

 In this paper, we introduce polytopes $\Bc_G$ arising from root systems $B_n$ and finite graphs $G$, and study their combinatorial and algebraic properties.
-In particular, it is shown that $\Bc_G$ is a reflexive polytope with a regular unimodular triangulation if and only if $G$ is bipartite.
+In particular, it is shown that $\Bc_G$ is reflexive if and only if $G$ is bipartite.
+Moreover, in the case, $\Bc_G$ has a regular unimodular triangulation.
 This implies that the $h^*$-polynomial of $\Bc_G$ is palindromic and unimodal when $G$ is bipartite.
-Furthermore, we discuss stronger properties, the $\gamma$-positivity and the real-rootedness of the $h^*$-polynomials.
-In fact, if $G$ is bipartite, then the $h^*$-polynomial of $\Bc_G$ is $\gamma$-positive and its $\gamma$-polynomial is given by an interior polynomial (a version of Tutte polynomial of a hypergraph).
+Furthermore, we discuss stronger properties, namely the $\gamma$-positivity and the real-rootedness of the $h^*$-polynomials.
+In fact, if $G$ is bipartite, then the $h^*$-polynomial of $\Bc_G$ is $\gamma$-positive and its $\gamma$-polynomial is given by an interior polynomial (a version of the Tutte polynomial for a hypergraph).
 The $h^*$-polynomial is real-rooted if and only if the corresponding interior polynomial is real-rooted.
-From a counterexample of Neggers--Stanley conjecture, we give a bipartite graph $G$ whose $h^*$-polynomial is not real-rooted but $\gamma$-positive, and coincides with the $h$-polynomial of a flag triangulation of a sphere.
+From a counterexample to Neggers--Stanley conjecture, we construct a bipartite graph $G$ whose $h^*$-polynomial is not real-rooted but $\gamma$-positive, and coincides with the $h$-polynomial of a flag triangulation of a sphere.